ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 > trust any implementation of the method that you write?
 Why should you trust
 > work you did a year ago?
 What about a reviewer for a paper?
 >
-> This scenario illustrates the sociological value of automated testing.
+> This scenario illustrates the sociological value of programmatic testing.
 If
 > published code has tests then you have instant assurance that its authors have
 > invested time in the checking the correctness of their code.
 You can even see
 > exactly the tests they've tried and add your own if you're not